Divine241998/Telegram-bot/README.md

 # Telegram-bot
-I developed a telegram bot using python.
-This bot performs simple tasks as written in the code.
+I developed a simple telegram bot using python.